 I’ve worked closely with US regulators to meet anti-financial crime and compliance requirements, and advised business lines and corporate clients by providing subject matter expertise and guidance with regards to sanctions laws and obligations.
 This required extensive and ongoing risk assessment and management along with strong data analysis to back it up.

 In addition to enhancing MI, I created an entire client risk framework from scratch.
-This enabled me to review suspicious client activity and to flag key client risks and trends – all of which were communicated in detailed reports to regulators and senior management.
-The MI that I created was eventually set forth as a global standard to be replicated in the bank’s other operating regions.
+This enabled me to review suspicious client activity and to flag key client risks and trends – all of which were communicated in detailed reports to regulators.
+The MI that I created was eventually set forth as a global standard to be replicated in the Bank’s other operating regions.

 Project & Exam Management: 3rd Party Fed Review